krish070707/StudyBee-Learning-Management-System/README.md

 1. Clone the repository
 2. Open in Android Studio
-3. Add your Firebase configuration
+3. Add your own Firebase configuration(i have added mine as a reference)
 4. Sync Gradle
 5. Run the app